 Donnell Alexander (36:02):

 Yes.
 But she never liked how oily how oily it was.
 And this is just a problem with cannabinoids because they’re only oleophilic.
 They want to be with other oils and since oils work well for lube, it’s very easy to just infuse them into oils and then use those oils as lube.
 But oils do have some drawbacks.
 They are staining, they are kind of messy and they smell like weed and it’s not a problem for me to smell like weed, I actually like the smell of weed.
 But a lot of people I’ve been learning now in my current capacity, don’t, they don’t want to smell weed in their sexual experience.

 So, you’re still working these things out, correct?

 Well, now we’ve got it.
 We’re on the market and we’re number one.

 Alex Halperin (36:55):

-Our guests was homeschooled back in Orlando, Florida, Chelsea Cebara’s parents are Laura Ball and Bobby Cole, both professional golfers.
+Our guest was homeschooled back in Orlando, Florida.
+Chelsea Cebara’s parents are Laura Baugh and Bobby Cole, both professional golfers.
 It happened that they discussed raising Chelsea and her six siblings in last Sunday’s USA Today, we’ll include a link to that on the podcast show page.

 Donnell Alexander (37:13):

-and that is our show for this week.
-If you would like to offer feedback, go with hello at weedweek dot Net, but before you do that, before you begin that project, here’s Alex with his weekly Twitter thing.
+And that is our show for this week.
+If you would like to offer feedback, go with firstname.lastname@example.org, but before you do that, before you begin that project, here’s Alex with his weekly Twitter thing.